UBC-MDS/522-group34/README.md

 2. Use the following command to remove the container.

     `docker compose rm`

+## Adding a new dependency

+1. Add the dependency to the `environment.yml` file on a new branch.

+2. Run `conda-lock -k explicit --file environment.yml -p linux-64` to update the `conda-linux-64.lock` file.

+2. Re-build the Docker image locally to ensure it builds and runs properly.

+3. Push the changes to GitHub.
+A new Docker image will be built and pushed to Docker Hub automatically.
+   It will be tagged with the SHA for the commit that changed the file.

+4. Update the `docker-compose.yml` file on your branch to use the new container image (make sure to update the tag specifically).

+5. Send a pull request to merge the changes into the `main` branch.

 ## License
 The Academic Success Prediction report contained herein are licensed under the **Creative Commons Attribution 2.5 Canada License** ([CC BY 2.5 CA](https://creativecommons.org/licenses/by/2.5/ca/)).
 See the [license file](./LICENSE.md) for more information. .
 If re-using/re-mixing please provide attribution and link to this webpage.
 The software code contained within this repository is licensed under the MIT license.
 See the [license file](./LICENSE.md) for more information.